evgenygrobov/Churn_Detector/README.md

 A good model will have a high level of true positive and true negatives, because these results indicate where the model has got the right answer.
 The target of the project is to predict customer churn from the bank, espessialy for ***class 1*** labeled customers.
-The models obviousely learnt how to disitinguish classes and detect churn.
+The models obviousely learnt how to disitinguish between classes and detect churn.
 If i would be the owner of the project I will pick model that yields better balance between TP and TN ***class1*** .
-- 251 predicted customers will left the bank, that were actually left (TPs);
-- 142 predicted retain with the bank that were actually exiting (FNs);
-- 158 predicted left that were actually not (FPs); and
-- 1449 predicted retain that were actually retain (TNs).

 P.S.
 Final decision is after business what trade off to prefer either higher TPs or TNs.